nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       An onlay is a method used to repair a tooth that has more extensive damage affecting a greater surface of the tooth
     imageUrl: img/dental-check-up-3845713.jpg
+  - heading: Geriatric dentistry - Caring for Elderly
+    text: >
+      Mouth is referred to as a mirror of overall health.
+Eating nutritious wholesome meal becomes more important as we age.
+Healthy teeth and mouth are needed   to chew food and maintain a good quality of life.

+      Lot of treatment options are available to replace or restore teeth.
+    imageUrl: img/19451.jpg
 ---